firesmoker/DiabloSouls/README.md

 so interruption plus fast attack speed could be a psuedo stun, as it keeps interruping all the time

 I need to think of some Shadowsoul creatures and bosses.

+3 Divine Paths:
+	Blessed Champion:	handing over soulstone shards to the divine order, so they can recreate the stone of creation and other good acts
+	Dark Slayer:		augmenting yourself with the soulstone shards and other evil acts Mortal Hero:		1 point for lowest stat between slayer and champion:
+							(if you have 50 champion and 25 slayer, you get 25 for the "joint" points) "mortal" acts that are only beneficiary to mortal people

 Artifacts